Back to Blog

 Q: What’s the difference between coaching and just giving good advice?

 Coaching builds capability in the person being coached.
-Advice delivers an answer that solves today’s problem but doesn’t develop the employee’s ability to solve tomorrow’s.
+Advice delivers an answer that solves today’s problem without developing the employee’s ability to solve tomorrow’s.
 The Jones et al. (2016) meta-analysis showed that the developmental impact drops the moment a manager shifts from asking questions to giving answers.

 Q: How do you measure whether a manager is actually coaching effectively?

-The most reliable measure comes from the employee’s perspective, not the manager’s self-assessment.
+The most reliable measure comes from the employee’s perspective, more than from the manager’s self assessment.
 Park et al. (2020) found that managerial coaching skills directly predict employee personal learning outcomes.
 If fewer than 60% of direct reports say their manager helps them develop new skills, the coaching program isn’t working.

 Q: Why do employees become more committed when managers coach them well?

 Park et al. (2020) found the effect on commitment doesn’t happen directly.
-It flows through personal learning: employees who feel they’re genuinely growing from interactions with their manager become more committed to the organization as a result.
-They aren’t staying because they’re told to.
-They’re staying because they’re developing.
+It flows through personal learning.
+Employees who feel they’re genuinely growing from interactions with their manager become more committed to the organization as a result, less because they’re told to stay and more because they’re actively developing.

 Sources